Skip to main content

 $ localnet start

-The first time will take minutes because of downloading and building the binaries.
+The first time may take longer because of downloading and building some binaries.

 You do not call sui directly anymore.
 Instead call lsui :